mattmlz/bfr-spacex/readme.md

 ## Running
  - Click [here](http://matthieutoussaint.fr)
- - Download the .zip, unzip it and double click on index.html file
+ - Download the .zip, unzip it, go on app folder and double click on index.html file

 ## Features:
  - Gulp used to build and deploy the projet